CLI Reference

 --malicious-only Report only confirmed malicious packages; suppress vulnerability findings

---quiet, -q Suppress all output when no findings are detected.
-Useful for cron jobs and scripts.
+--quiet, -q Suppress all output when no findings are detected

 Behavior: